rpruim/fastR2/cran-comments.md

 There were no ERRORs or WARNINGs.

-Sometimes there has been one NOTE:
+There has been one intermittant NOTE:

 Found the following (possibly) invalid URLs:
   URL: http://lib.stat.cmu.edu/DASL/